wladislavk/dss-third-party/manage/3rdParty/dhtmlxScheduler/readme.txt

-dhtmlxScheduler v.3.7 build 130220
+dhtmlxScheduler v.4.0.1 build 130813

 This software is allowed to use under GPL or you need to obtain Commercial or Enterise License to use it in non-GPL project.
 Please contact sales@dhtmlx.com for details

-(c) DHTMLX Ltd.
+(c) Dinamenta UAB